-From April 2017, if you’re making a new Child Tax Credit claim, support is limited to the first two children (unless you have a multiple birth).
+If you’re making a new Child Tax Credit claim, support is limited to the first two children (unless you have a multiple birth or have adopted).

 You’ll still be able to claim the disabled child premium for any of your children who are eligible to get it.

 If you’re already claiming Child Tax Credits and you have more than two children, you won’t be affected by the changes.

 Working Tax Credit and Universal Credit